ChynieceM/Reading-Notes/102/Class06/README.md

 `const` - declares a block-scoped, read-only named constant

+**7 data types**

+1. Boolen - true and false

+2. null - a special keyword denoting a null value. must be lowercase null

+3. undefined - a top level property whose value isnt defined

+4. number - an integer or floating point number. `42` or `3.12345`.

+5. BigInt - an integer w/ an arbitrary precision ex. `90000004n`

+6. String - a sequence of characters ex. `howdy`

+7. Symbol - a data type whose instances are unique and immutable

+Object - think of **objects** as named containers for values and

+Think of **functions** as procedures your script can perform

 **Editor or IDE**

 On MS windows you can use notepad.
 Any text editor can be used.